petronemilio/Pedilanthus_project/README.md

 #### The evolution of ontogenetic _decision-making_ in the wood of a clade of tropical plants.

-## Description
+## Description of the data and file structure

-This repository contains the data and code used for reproducing the results and figures of the paper/manuscript, "The evolution of ontogenetic _decision-making_ in the wood of a clade of tropical plants," by Emilio Petrone-Mendoza, Mariana Benítez, María Elena Lárraga, and Mark E. Olson (UNAM, Mexico).
+This repository contains the data and code used for reproducing the results and figures of the manuscript titled, "The evolution of ontogenetic _decision-making_ in the wood of a clade of tropical plants," by Emilio Petrone-Mendoza, Mariana Benítez, María Elena Lárraga, and Mark E. Olson (UNAM, Mexico).

 The repository is divided in: